 9. The area is a whale sanctuary, too.

 Beyond its gorgeous coral reefs, Niue Island is also known for its whales!
-Niue is recognized as a whale sanctuary, offering protection to various whale species during their migrations.
+Niue is recognised as a whale sanctuary, offering protection to various whale species during their migrations.
 For example, you’re likely to see plenty of humpback whales around Niue, and you can even swim in the water with them.

 10. The island’s economy is, sadly, as small as its population.